mrdavehill/ACI/README.md

 # ACI---Add-BD-EPG-and-Vlan-Pool

+Updated to run from a container, run this command:

+docker run -it -v ~/ACI---Add-BD-EPG-and-Vlan-Pool:/code aci python /code/APICImporter.py

 Cisco ACI automation

 Creates EPGs, BDs, Vlan pools and POSTs them into the APICs REST API using JSON.